House GOP leaders condemn Greene over Holocaust comments

 After her remarks sparked a firestorm of online criticism, Greene leaned in to the comparison further.

-On Tuesday, she tweeted out a news story about a grocery store chain that plans to allow vaccinated employees go maskless.
+On Tuesday, she tweeted out a news story about a grocery store chain that plans to allow vaccinated employees to go maskless.
 Those who do would have a logo on their nametags indicating they had been vaccinated.

 “Vaccinated employees get a vaccination logo just like the Nazi’s forced Jewish people to wear a gold star,” Greene tweeted.